Strong and fit. You don't want to be all show and no go. Or all go and no show.

 See how your body responds to one session a week and go from there.
 Even if your goals are purely strength, you should have some form of conditioning work in your routine.

 If you are short on cash and can’t afford any extra equipment you can do hill sprints or stadium stairs.
-If you like to try conditioning tools, the prowler and drag sled are some of the best options available.
+If you like to try conditioning tools, the prowler and dragging sled are some of the best options available.

 Maybe you don’t want to be bothered by having to lug around extra equipment, and can’t find a good hill or stairs.
 You could do some treadmill incline sprints, metabolic resistance training, or Crossfit.